MattFerraro/causticsEngineering/README.md

 See the write-up [here](https://mattferraro.dev/posts/caustics-engineering)!

 # To install
-If you don't have the packages, run
+If you don't have the packages, run in this repo `julia`, and:
 ```julia
 using Pkg
 Pkg.activate(".")